Strategy-proof Market Segmentation against Price Discrimination: Introduction

 One mainstream of literature assumes repeated purchases from a monopolist.
 In such \emph{behavior-based price discrimination} scenarios, the monopolist obtains information about consumers through their purchase history, and consumers act myopically or strategically against the monopolist \citep{fudenberg2000customer,gehrig2007information,shen2018behavior,bonatti2020consumer}.\footnote{See the detailed survey conducted by \cite{fudenberg2006behavior}.} \cite{acquisti2005conditioning} argues that purchase history may harm consumers in later periods, which, in turn, forces consumers to protect their privacy. \cite{chen2009dynamic} consider strategic consumers seeking the lowest price when facing dynamic pricing.
 Our paper differs structurally from those studies, as strategic consumers in our model make only a single purchase decision, while their strategic feature arises from their interaction with other consumers.

 The strategic concerns of consumers are also present in their voluntary disclosure decisions before the purchase.
-For example, \cite{ali2020voluntary} investigate the incentive to voluntarily disclose hard evidence (exact information or a range about personal preferences), which builds the market segmentation. \cite{hidir2021privacy} study the soft information about consumers' valuations and introduce the incentive-compatible market segmentation.
+For example, \cite*{ali2020voluntary} investigate the incentive to voluntarily disclose hard evidence (exact information or a range about personal preferences), which builds the market segmentation. \cite{hidir2021privacy} study the soft information about consumers' valuations and introduce the incentive-compatible market segmentation.
 In their settings, the strategic side of consumers is manifested by their decisions on their data, which indirectly influences market segmentation.
 While in ours, each consumer directly chooses the market segment.

-The rest of the paper is organized as follows. \autoref{Section:Model} sets up the model. \autoref{Section:Result} presents the main result and the proof. \autoref{sssection:cost} considers costly deviation.
-Finally, \autoref{Section:SPE} discusses an alternative definition to endogenize market segmentation.
+The remainder of the paper proceeds as follows. \autoref{Section:Model} introduces the model. \autoref{Section:Result} presents our main result and its proof. \autoref{Section:Discussion} further discusses our solution concept and justifies it using a discrete-consumer model.
+Some technical proofs are collected in the Appendix.